calebyee/CS1840-Project/README.md

-# CS1840-Project
-Battleship Q-learning
+# Battleship MDP Environment

-Priyanka Kaul, Pranav Pendri, Caleb Yee
+This repository contains a Battleship environment built with OpenAI Gym, a Q-learning agent, and self-play logic.